invrainbow/codeperfect/README.md

 # CodePerfect 95

-CodePerfect was an experiment to try and build a faster IDE.
+CodePerfect was an experiment to try and build a faster Go IDE.
 It eschews the modern tech stack, is written from scratch in C/C++ like a video game.
 It starts instantly, runs at 144 FPS, and has a near-zero latency experience.